 This Charter sets out the current powers available to Planning Authorities.
-These powers are set out in the Town and Country Planning (Scotland) Act 1997 as amended by the Planning etc. (Scotland) Act 2006.
+These powers are set out in the Town and Country Planning (Scotland) Act 1997 as amended.

 2. Key points on planning enforcement

 - A breach of planning control is not of itself a criminal offence - A breach of listed building control can be a criminal offence